 Placement in the Federal Judicial Clerkship Honors Program is highly competitive and selection of students for the program is determined by a faculty committee review of applications.
-Selected students are matched with either a United States Court of Appeals judge, United States District Court judge, United States Bankruptcy Court judge, or United States Magistrate judge.
+Selected students are matched with a United States Court of Appeals judge, a United States District Court judge, a United States Bankruptcy Court judge, or a United States Magistrate judge.

 Applying To The Program

 Current students interested in the Federal Judicial Clerkship Honors Program should submit an application form (PDF).